Get Screened

 Where to get screened

-In Alberta, getting screened can be done easily right at home.
-If you’re 50 to 74 years old there are two easy ways to get a free FIT test.
-Choose what works best for you.
+In Alberta, getting screened can be done easily at home.
+If you’re 50 to 74 years old there are 2 easy ways to get a free FIT kit.

 - Talk to your healthcare provider about colorectal cancer screening.
 If FIT is the right test for you, they’ll give you a lab requisition form.
-Take this form to the lab to pick up your FIT.
+Take this form to the lab to pick up your FIT kit.

 OR